dask/dask-docker/README.md

 ## Releasing

-Releasing new image versions are done automatically via Travis CI.
+Building and releasing new image versions is done automatically via Travis CI.
 When new commits are pushed to the master branch images are built with the `dev` tag and pushed to Docker Hub.

 When a new version of Dask is released a PR should be raised to bump the versions in